-All school stationery and equipment should be purchased by the student at the start of the year.
+All school stationery and equipment is purchased by the school at the start of the year.
 Specific to learning stationery is purchased by the school and the parents are then billed.

 The school provides text books on loan to pupils on the understanding that parents will make good the loss of any book damaged beyond normal wear and tear.

-New Entrants (5 year olds) will receive an entrance pack and a list of the stationery required
+New Entrants (5 year olds) will receive an entrance pack and f the stationery required